Get all the latest data for Davao City

 Do banks lend to foreigners for homes in Davao City in 2026?

-As of early 2026, yes, some Philippine banks will lend to foreigners for condo purchases in Davao City, but the process is more selective than for Filipino citizens, and you should expect stricter documentation requirements and higher down payments.
+As of 2026, some Philippine banks lend to foreigners for homes in Davao City, but approval is more selective than for Filipino citizens and is usually easier for condo purchases.

 You can also read our latest update about mortgage and interest rates in The Philippines.